-stated in Entity Level Controls (ELC), IT General We tested the control environment using various techniques such as inquiry, Controls (ITGC) and IT Application Controls (ITAC).
+We tested the control environment using various techniques such as inquiry. review of documentation/record/reports, observation and re-performance.
 We also tested few controls using negative testing technique.
-We had taken We have identified IT Controls Framework as a Key adequate samples of instances for our tests.
+We had taken adequate samples of instances for our tests.

 Wherever deviations were noted either the same were explained to our satisfaction or we tested compensating controls and performed alternate procedures, where necessary, to draw comfort.